607011/impac-t/README.md

 # Impac't

-A Breakout/Bolo clone, augmented with a physics engine.
+**A Breakout/Bolo clone, augmented with a physics engine**

+This game accompanies a series of articles to be published in c't magazine, issue 10/15.

+__The software was programmed for teaching and demonstration purposes only and is not intended for production use.
+The author and Heise Zeitschriften Verlag shall not be liable for any damage arising from the use of this program, and do not accept responsibility for its completeness, correctness and fitness for a particular purpose.__

 ## System requirements

- - General
  - Windows 7 or newer
  - 4 GByte RAM
+ - 13 MByte free disk space
-   - an OpenGL 3.x capable graphics card and driver
+ - an OpenGL 3.x capable graphics card and driver (optimum: support for GLSL)
- - Minimum
-   - 5 MByte free disk space
-   - dual-core CPU @ 1,8 GHz
+ - dual-core CPU @ 1,8 GHz (optimum: quad-core CPU @ 2,4 GHz)
- - Optimum
-   - quad-core CPU @ 2,4 GHz
-   - support for GLSL

-## Common problems
+## Solutions to common problems

 ### Strange graphics with Windows drivers